chuchuroth/Huawei/chatGPT.md

 **Self-Introduction (Interview Monologue)**

-Good morning/afternoon, thank you for this opportunity.
-My name is Chuchu Xu, and I’m an MSc Mechatronics graduate from KIT with over eight years of engineering experience in the German automotive industry.
-I’m particularly excited about this Technology Planning Expert role because it perfectly aligns with my strengths: scouting emerging technologies, analyzing trends, and building strategic cooperations.

 Throughout my career, I’ve often been a *bridge-builder* between German engineering precision and Chinese innovation speed, especially in Sino-German joint ventures.
 I believe this unique background allows me to connect Europe’s vibrant tech ecosystem with Huawei’s R&D, adding immediate value to your team.